solana-mobile/solana-mobile-doc-site/docs/getting-started/overview.md

 #### For Wallet Apps

 To integrate and provide Seed Vault custody in a wallet app, follow this [integration guide](https://github.com/solana-mobile/seed-vault-sdk/blob/main/docs/integration_guide.md) for a deep dive into the SDK.
-The repo includes a Seed vault simulator, which can be used to simulate and test for Saga Seed Vault integration on emulators.
+The repo includes a Seed vault simulator, which can be used to simulate and test for Seed Vault integration on emulators.

 ## Solana dApp Store